TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.4-esxi-contention/_index.md

 weight: 40
 ---

 The ESXi Contention Dashboard is the primary dashboard for ESXi host performance.
-It’s designed for VMware Administrators or Architects, and can be used in both monitoring and troubleshooting.
+It's designed for VMware Administrators or Architects, and can be used in both monitoring and troubleshooting.
 Once you determine there is performance issue, use the **ESXi Utilization** dashboard to see if the contention is caused by very high utilization.

 ## Design Consideration